wikic/wikic/README.md

 ### Plugins

-A plugin is a `Function`, which receives a `context` (Object) and returns a `context`.
+A plugin is a `Function`, which receives a `context` and returns a `context`.
 If a plugin is invoked, `this` in it may point to `wikic`.
 The context returned by a plugin will be passed to next plugin.

-A `context` passed to a plugin is an Object which contains some of the following properties:
+The `context` passed to a plugin is an `Object` which contains some of the following properties:

 - src: string, absolute path of source
 - dist: string, absolute path of destination
 - data: string, content of document
-- site: Object, site config
+- site: `Object`, site config
-- page: Object, page config
+- page: `Object`, page config
-- renderContext: Object, nunjucks render context, contains ['variables'](#variables-in-layouts)
+- renderContext: `Object`, nunjucks render context, contains [variables](#variables-in-layouts)
-- IS_DOC: boolean, whether in docsPath
+- IS_DOC: boolean, whether in `docsPath`

 Add a plugin by passing it to [`wikic.beforeWrite`](#wikicbeforewriteplugin) or [`wikic.afterRead`](#wikicafterreadplugin).